Quick Verdict

 Frequently Asked Questions

-The best lip balms use occlusives (petrolatum, beeswax, shea butter) to seal in moisture, and humectants (hyaluronic acid, glycerin) to draw water in.
-Aquaphor and Vaseline are pure occlusives -- the most effective at healing severely chapped lips.
-Avoid ingredients like menthol, camphor, and phenol in everyday balms -- they create a cooling sensation but actually dry out lips with repeated use.
+The best lip balms use occlusives (petrolatum, beeswax, shea butter) to seal in moisture and humectants (hyaluronic acid, glycerin) to draw water to the surface.
+Plain petrolatum ointments like Aquaphor and Vaseline are strong protective options for very dry-feeling lips.
+Avoid menthol, camphor, and phenol in everyday balms if your lips are already irritated; they can feel cooling while making some lips feel drier with repeated use.

 Yes -- apply a thin layer of a non-greasy lip balm (not Aquaphor -- too slick) and let it absorb for 2 minutes before applying lipstick.
 This fills in dry patches and gives lipstick a smoother surface to grip.
 Burt's Bees and EOS work well as primers.
 Avoid silicone-heavy balms directly under matte lipstick as they can cause patchiness.